Gen Alpha: A New Generation of Consumers

 Marketing Toward Generation Alpha

-How do we strike the balance between millennial-parent and Generation Alpha appeal?
+How do we strike the balance between millennial parents and Generation Alpha appeal?
 For the moment, focus on the age group.
 Design content and advertisements that place value on childcare and development.

 For a great example, look at the Fitbit Ace.
 As a tech product geared for a younger demographic, it offers value that children can use.
-The device tracks a child’s activity levels at school and at home and promotes more time outside right along with brand familiarity.
+Basically, the device tracks a child’s activity levels at school.
+And at home and promotes more time outside right along with brand familiarity.

-Appealing to the pillars of a strong childhood is just one way your product and brand can make its way into Generation Alpha’s homes—before the competition.
+Appealing to the pillars of a strong childhood is just one way your product.
+In addition, a brand can make its way into Generation Alpha’s homes before the competition.

 The Boons of Generation Alpha